zkat/pattycake/README.md

 in the matched object, but additional properties on the object will be ignored.
 Matches within objects can be further nested with any other types.

+Object matchers support "rest params", that is, `{x, ...y}`.
+Unlike Array matchers, though, it is a `SyntaxError` to try to further destructure that rest param -- there is no real reason to do so, and this is also how current destructuring works.

 ##### Example

 ```js